 Protective styling isn’t necessary, but putting your hair in a bun, braids or twists before swimming with natural hair helps keep it out of your face.
 If you have medium to long length hair, protective styles make it easier to put hair in a swim cap.

 5. Wear a Swim Cap

 Much like protective styling, swim caps aren’t necessary, especially if you’re using a personal pool or are at the beach.
 If you’re learning to swim or using a gym or recreation center pool, swim caps are mandatory.
 Contrary to popular belief, swim caps aren’t used to keep your hair dry; it prevents hair from adding more “drag” during professional swimming and keeps hair out of your face and goggles.
 Using a swim cap also limits the mixture of oils and conditioners in our hair from contaminating the water.
-Since rejoining the rec center, I’ve been reaching for my swim on swim cap over my Nike one.
+Since rejoining the rec center, I’ve been reaching for my a large swim cap.
 It covers my whole head and there is less pulling on my hair strands.

 6. Wash and Detangle

 After swimming, rinse your hair thoroughly to remove the chlorine, oil, and conditioners used before swimming.
-You can cowash, deep condition or use a clarifying shampoo like Aubrey Organics Swimmers shampoo to cleanse your hair before styling.
+You can cowash, deep condition or use a clarifying shampoo to cleanse your hair before styling.

 What are your tips for swimming with natural hair?